 To Infinity and Beyond

 Special acknowledgements to Walter Issacson the author of "Steve Jobs".
 The facts and events in the blog are based on the biography of Steve Jobs written by Walter Issacson.
+The book is highly recommended to know more about Steve Jobs.
+We are highly indebted to the author for the valuable information that he has published in the book, without which the blog would not have taken shape.

 When I was 12, I watched Toy Story for the first time.
 Despite not understanding English, the movie's animations conveyed its message.
 Now, at 22, Toy Story remains a cherished part of my childhood.
 Somehow, I find myself watching the movie every six months.